 180 Marlborough was designed by architect Samuel D. Kelley and built in 1880-1881, one of two contiguous houses (180-182 Marlborough) built by Samuel Stillings, carpenter, for speculative sale.

-By the 1881-1882 winter season, 180 Marlborough was purchased from N. Henry Chadwick and Oscar Stillings by Dr. Samuel Jason Mixter and his wife, Wilhelmina (Galloupe) Mixter.
+On September 23, 1881, 180 Marlborough was purchased from N. Henry Chadwick and Oscar Stillings by Dr. Samuel Jason Mixter.
+He and his wife, Wilhelmina (Galloupe) Mixter, made it their home.
 They had married in August of 1879 and previously had lived at 219 Beacon with his parents, William and Mary (Ruggles) Mixter, and in Europe (their son, William, was born in Vienna in December of 1880).
 They also maintained a home at Galloupe’s Point in Swampscott.

 Dr. Mixter was a physician and surgeon, and maintained his medical offices at 180 Marlborough.
 The Mixters’ sons — William Jason Mixter, Charles Galloupe Mixter, George Mixter, and Samuel Mixter — lived with them.
 William and Charles Mixter both became physicians and maintained their practices with their father.
 George Mixter became an electrical engineer, and Samuel Mixter became a bond broker.

-In about 1920, the Mixters were joined at 180 Marlborough by Samuel Mixter’s sister, Mary Ann Mixter, and niece, Dorothy Howard, the daughter of Daniel and Fanny (Mixter) Howard.
+By the 1919-1920 winter season, the Mixters had been joined at 180 Marlborough by Samuel Mixter’s sister, Mary Ann Mixter, and niece, Dorothy Howard, the daughter of Daniel and Fanny (Mixter) Howard.
 They previously had lived at their family home at 219 Beacon.
 At about the same time, the Mixters’ son and daughter-in-law, William and Dorothy (Fay) Mixter, moved to 219 Beacon.
 They previously had lived at 42 Fairfield.

 Dorothy Howard continued to live with the Mixters until the fall of 1921, when she traveled to Europe.